Types of Operational Risks

 - Fire, Theft, and Vandalism: Fires destroy inventory, equipment, and structures.
 Criminals can do the same.
 In addition to the loss of property, businesses often miss out on expected earnings.

 - Weather: Hurricanes, tornadoes, and floods damage offices, warehouses, and equipment.
-It’s not just your own business that’s a concern; disasters that affect far-flung customers or suppliers can have a ripple effect.
-The loss of infrastructure, including roads, ports, or runways may bring supply chains to a halt.
+It’s not just your own business that’s a concern; disasters that affect far-flung customers or vendors can have a ripple effect.
+The loss of infrastructure, including roads, ports, or runways may bring suppliers to a halt.

 - Technology: Hardware and software make business more efficient, but system failures can slow things down.
 Technology also exposes businesses to cybersecurity threats.
 Viruses or malware may target company or customer data, and the failure to protect private information can wreak havoc on a business’s reputation and finances.